Music to Encourage Buying Products & More

 You want customers in your storefront to have the best possible shopping experience.
 You know that one of the simplest ways to influence their mood, pace, energy, and emotions is through music, but which kind?

 Should you play soothing music to help them relax or fast pop music to help them move quickly?
-How can you utilize in-store music to attract new customers?
+How can you utilize in-store music for retail stores to attract new customers?
 What will encourage them to buy your products?

 The answers are complex and have a lot to do with the following: